Cart

 6.1.
 Logistics and Shipping Costs

-Shipping costs are one of the main barriers in the second hand market, especially for cheap products.
+Shipping costs are one of the main barriers in the second hand market, especially for inexpensive products.
 Sending a blouse for 20 PLN when shipping costs 15 PLN is unprofitable.
-Platforms introduce negotiated rates with couriers (Vinted has an agreement with InPost, which lowers costs).
-Stores like FajneCiuchy24.pl offer free delivery for orders above a certain amount, which increases the average basket value.
+Platforms negotiate rates with couriers (Vinted has a deal with InPost, which lowers costs).
+Stores like FajneCiuchy24.pl offer free delivery on orders over a certain amount, which increases the average cart value.

 6.2.
 Authenticity and Trust

 For luxury products, ensuring authenticity is crucial.
-Fake second hand products undermine trust in the entire market.
-Platforms invest in verification systems (e.g., expert teams assessing premium products).
-Specialist stores build trust through transparency – every product has a detailed condition description, measurements, and photos from various angles.
+Fake second hand items undermine trust in the entire market.
+Platforms invest in verification systems (e.g., expert teams evaluating premium products).
+Specialty stores build trust through transparency – each product has a detailed condition description, measurements, and photos from various angles.

 Platforms like Shein and Temu offer new clothes at prices comparable to or even lower than used clothing.
-This is a threat to the "value shopping" segment of the second hand market.
-The response is educating consumers about the impact of fast fashion on the environment and promoting circular fashion.
-Quality arguments (durability, better materials) and ecological ones are key in this fight.
+This poses a threat to the "value shopping" segment of the second hand market.
+The response is consumer education about the environmental impact of fast fashion and promoting circular fashion.
+Quality arguments (durability, better materials) and ecological reasons are key in this fight.

 6.4.
 Legal Aspects – DAC7 Directive

-From July 2024, the DAC7 Directive applies, which imposes on platforms selling used items the obligation to report to the National Tax Administration data about users who:
+From July 2024, the DAC7 Directive requires platforms selling used items to report user data to the National Tax Administration for those who:

-- They have conducted at least 30 transactions per year AND
+• They completed at least 30 transactions per year AND

-For people occasionally selling second hand products (e.g., cleaning out a wardrobe) there are no concerns.
+For people occasionally selling second hand products (e.g., clearing out a wardrobe), there are no concerns.
 However, professional sellers must register a business and pay taxes.
-The directive initially caused a drop in the number of listings, but the market adapted, and honest sellers gained a competitive advantage.
+The directive initially caused a drop in listings, but the market adapted, and honest sellers gained a competitive advantage.

 7. Detailed Segments of the Second Hand Market